 As a result, if you encounter an online review with an excessive amount of spelling and/or grammatical errors, or strings of words that don’t necessarily go together (e.g. “This product has all the awakenings I required to keep me on my toes”), it could be a strong indication they’re fake.

 In life, it’s often the case that there aren’t any easy answers, and it’s no different when learning to identify fake online reviews.
-In other words, it takes a multi-pronged approach that can take some practice to master.
+It takes a multi-pronged approach that can take some practice to master.

-However, we also need your help.
-We want to hear about your experiences with fake online reviews, as well as some of the tips and tricks you use to avoid them.
-In addition, we encourage all to keep writing reviews – the more upstanding consumers like you who write reviews, the better we can fight back against the fake ones.
-Together, we really can change the world (we really do beleive that).
+We also want to encourage all to keep writing reviews – the more upstanding consumers like you who write reviews, the better we can fight back against the fake ones.